ADDA-js/learn-js/week5-dom/w5_notes.md

 - Find elements by html tag name, returns array
 - Find elements by class name, returns array

-### Introduction to jQuery
-- jQuery is a Javascript library
-- Goal is to make DOM traversal, manipulation, and event handling easier.

-### when and how
-When you might need jQuery
-- For small projects where perfomance is not a big issue
-- Simple projects with a tight deadline
-- When you use a front-end library that has jQuery as a depedency.

-When you might not need jQuery
-- Acquiring an advanced understanding of JS
-- Working on complex web applications
-- Building you own library or framework
--Server side applications with Node.js

 ## DOM Manipulation
 ### Traversal and Manipulation
 ```javascript